omg-shush/minechell/README.md

 - [ ] Tag: require shown on dynmap
 - [ ] Tag scoreboard: who's currently it, how long they've been it
 - [ ] markdown syntax in chat messages
-- [ ] sticks/shears to attach/remove arms on armorstand
 - [ ] Trident retrieve items
 - [ ] saddle on head = ride